KorolPaul/tokenz/wp-content/plugins/photo-gallery/readme.txt

 *   Instagram Integration
 *   Commenting possibility with Captcha protection
 *   Social sharing (Facebook, Google+, Twitter, Pinterest and Tumblr)
-*   Dynamic Photo Gallery Tag Cloud widget with image tag cloud and text tag cloud options
+*   Dynamic Tag Cloud widget with image tag cloud and text tag cloud options
 *   Possibility to include both videos and images within a single gallery
 *   Add ons support.
 *   Possibility of changing the roles of who can edit the galleries/albums/images (Author/All Users)